N0S3ns3/Minesweeper/ReadMe.md

 ## Libraries and notes
 This project is using library: SFML

-This project is using Font: DIGITAL-7 version 1.02
+This project is using Font: DIGITAL-7 version 1.02 (Sizenko Alexander)

 ## Controls
 | Key  | Event |